Blue Theme Orange Theme Green Theme Red Theme

 Figure 6

-Clear an array items
+Clear an Array

 Array.Clear(stringArray, 1, 2);

-Note: Keep in mind, the Clear method does not delete items.
+Note.
+Keep in mind the Clear method does not delete items.
 Just clear the values of the items.

 Array stringArray = Array.CreateInstance(typeof(String), 5);